LTshepoJr/CDV01_Career_Goals_Reflection_LETKGO330_PTO2401_GroupB2_Lethabo-Kgoele_CDV01/README.md

     - List the industries or roles you have researched.

-    So far there are 2 roles I have searched, is to work in and for the military or army or navy, and I have searched to be an engineer, developing software for any tech company
+    So far there are 2 roles I have searched, is to work in and for the military, army or navy, and I have searched to be an engineer, developing software for any tech company

     - Note any particular areas that piqued your interest.

-    To be the main man when people come for help especially for coding, and also I am interested in learning more languages like mastering python
+    To be the main man when people come for help especially for coding, and also I am interested in learning more languages like mastering Python

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.

-    I love to learn about coding, it has fascinated me since 2019 and finally now I have the chance to learn it, so me doing what I love will surely take me where I want to be, on the clouds
+    I love to learn about coding, it has fascinated me since 2019 and finally now I have the chance to learn it, so me doing what I love will surely take me where I want to be, on the clouds.

     - Identify any gaps or areas for further exploration.

-    No gaps, I know what I want.
+    Learn more helpful websites that make my job easier and more fun to learn.
+Like the new software engineer AI, Devin and CSS resources like Tailwind and Bootsrap.

 ### Part 3: SMART Career Goals